SimonGB/corryvreckan-simons-fun-zone/src/modules/AlignmentTime/README.md

 * `shift_n`: Sets the number of scanned shifts shifts.
 If this or the previous two parameters are not set the trigger period (inverse frequency) is estimated from the time stamps of the investigated detector.
 The scan is performed for 200 steps between -5 and 5 times the trigger period. **DoDo:** Optimize.
 * `time_scale`: Sets the minimum and maximum of the residual histogram.
 * `time_nbins`: Sets the number of bins for the residual histogram.
 If this or the previous parameter are not set the time scale defaults to 5 times the trigger period.
 The number of bins defaults to 200.
+* `update_time_offset`: Enable automatic adjustment of the `time_offset` in the geometry file.
+Only recommended once proper scan parameters have been identified.
+Defaults to `false`.

 ### Plots produced
 * 1D histograms: